-2) The last day of the month in which the officer attains 62 years of age; or
+2) The last day of the month in which the officer attains 62 years of age; or scheduled to work 1000 hours or more per year.

 3) The first day of re-employment in any position in any local government in North Carolina.